A family of mixed finite elements for the biharmonic equations on triangular and tetrahedral grids: Introduction

+Many attempts have been made to approach the biharmonic problem \eqref{biha}, ranging from conforming and classical nonconforming finite element methods, discontinuous Galerkin methods to mixed methods, such as \cite{Susanne2010A, HuSpp, Lascaux1975Some, Ciarlet1974A, Gerasimov2012CORNERS, Behrens2011A, Herrmann, Johnson1973On}, to name just a few.
+On triangular grids, the lowest order of polynomials of the $H^{2}$ conforming finite elements is 5.
+That is the Argyris element \cite{Arg,Ciarletbook}, and it can be reduced to the Bell element \cite{wangshi,Ciarletbook} with $18$ degrees of freedom.
+On tetrahedral grids, a $P_{9}$ element constructed in \cite{Zhang2009A} is the lowest order conforming element.
+In general, due to the high degrees of freedom with higher order derivatives of the $H^{2}$ conforming elements, in addition to the complexity in construction, the computation is relatively costing.
+Nevertheless, some conforming finite elements are developed \cite{Ciarletbook,wangshi,DDPS,PS,FVS,ZA,2011The, 2015The}.
 One way to reduce the high degrees of freedom is to use nonconforming finite elements, such as the Morley element \cite{Morley(1968), Ciarletbook,wangshi}, the Adini element \cite{AdiniClough,Ciarletbook,wangshi}, the Veubake element \cite{VB}, a class of Zienkiewicz-type nonconforming elements in any dimensions designed in \cite{NTZ}, and other higher order nonconforming methods \cite{BSM,WZZ,CCZ,GJN,HuSpp,article}.
 The other way is to adopt different variational principles to avoid computational difficulty.
 A popular choice is mixed finite element methods.
-For example, the Ciarlet-Raviart method \cite{Ciarlet1974A} turns \eqref{biha} into a lower order system by introducing an auxiliary variable $\phi=-\Delta u$, and casts the new system in variational form, then considers the Ritz-Galerkin method corresponding to this variational formulation.
+For example, the Ciarlet-Raviart method \cite{Ciarlet1974A} turns \eqref{biha} into a lower order system by introducing an auxiliary variable $\phi=-\Delta u$, and casts the new system in variational form, then considers the Ritz-Galerkin method corresponding to this variational formulation. {However, such decoupling may not be valid if the polygonal domain is not convex; see \cite{MR2479119}}.
 Instead of $\phi=-\Delta u$, the matrix of the second partial derivatives of $u$, ${\bsi}=-\nabla^{2}u$ is introduced in the Hermann-Miyoshi method \cite{Herrmann, Miyoshi}.
-A further mixed method for \eqref{biha} is the Hermann-Johnson element, and the auxiliary variable introduced is the same as the Hermann-Miyoshi method, while the continuity of $\mathbf{n}^{\intercal}\bsi\mathbf{n}$ is imposed on $\bsi$.
+A further mixed method for \eqref{biha} is the Hermann-Johnson element, and the auxiliary variable introduced is the same as the Hermann-Miyoshi method, while the continuity of $\mathbf{n}^{{\rm{T}}}\bsi\mathbf{n}$ is imposed on $\bsi$.